wdoyle42/lpo_prac/assignments/s2-lit_review/on_writing.md

     constitue the vast majority of theoretical propositions you make in a paper.

--   More a rule of thumb: I regret every sentence I’ve written that’s longer than twenty words.
+-   More an informal rule: I regret every sentence I’ve written that’s longer than twenty words.
 I regret a lot of my sentences.
 Break up convoluted sentences into smaller, easier-to- understand chunks.